Skip to main content

 Above ₹10,00,000 30%

-For senior citizens (60–79 years): basic exemption ₹3 lakh.
-For super seniors (80+ years): basic exemption ₹5 lakh.
+Senior citizens (60–79 years): basic exemption ₹3 lakh.
+Super seniors (80+ years): basic exemption ₹5 lakh.

-Section 87A rebate (old regime): Full rebate for net taxable income up to ₹5 lakh.
+Section 87A rebate (old regime): ₹12,500 rebate for net taxable income up to ₹5 lakh.

 Key Deductions Available Under the Old Regime

-Section Deduction Maximum Limit
+Section What It Covers Maximum Limit

 80C PF, PPF, ELSS, life insurance, home loan principal, school fees ₹1,50,000